fabriziosalmi/caddy-adf/README.md

     *   Optimizing your Caddy configuration.
     *   Ensuring that your system has adequate resources.

-4. **Module Not Loaded:** If the module doesn't work, ensure the module binary is placed correctly, and caddy is restarted correctly.
+4.  **Module Not Loaded:** If the module doesn't work, ensure the module binary is placed correctly and that Caddy is restarted correctly.

 ## 9. Contributing